List of U.S. Routes in California

 This is a list of U.S. Routes in the U.S. state of California.
 It includes routes defined by the California State Legislature but never built, as well as routes entirely relinquished to local governments.
 It also includes the routes that were decommissioned during the 1964 state highway renumbering.

 Each U.S. Route in California is maintained by the California Department of Transportation (Caltrans) and is assigned a Route (officially State Highway Route) number in the Streets and Highways Code (Sections 300-635).
 Under the code, the state assigns a unique Route X to each highway and does not differentiate between state, US, or Interstate highways.

-California still uses a version of the 1961 U.S. Route shield, featuring a simplified cutout shield containing only the outer border, "U S," and the route marker.
+California has been using a version of the 1961 U.S. Route shield, featuring a simplified cutout shield containing only the outer border, "U S," and the route marker.
 All other U.S. states adopted the 1971 version of the marker, consisting of a white shield outline on a black square background.
+However, according to the 2026 MUTCD revision in Figure 2D, it appears Caltrans will begin using the 1971 design to comply with the FHWA.
+These have begun to appear in the Fix50 project in Sacramento and will appear during any future U.S. Route improvements in the state.